CGTrader/react-multi-select/README.md

 [Storybook Demo](https://khan.github.io/react-multi-select/)

 ## Updating code:
-Make changes to files in `src` directory and then run the command below before committing changes:
+To make changes to this component modify files in the `src` directory.
+After done making changes, run the command below:

 `yarn prepublish`

-This will update files in `dist`.
+This will compile the code and update files in `dist`.
 Any changes made in `dist` manually will be overwritten.

-## Installation:
-`npm install --save @khanacademy/react-multi-select`

 ## Usage:
 See the examples in ``/src/stories/index.js` for how to use the component